 Once those are eliminated, review the remaining list.
 If the items line up with your intentions but you really don’t want to do them, you can 'Barter' them.
 Negotiate with a friend, a co-worker or a relative to exchange goods, services and or money, if they will take care of this item for you.

 You can experiment with applying these ideas and tools to holiday events, invitations and obligations as well.
-Hopefully these ideas and tools will add energy and enthusiasm to your holiday planning and enjoyment.
+These steps and tools will add energy and enthusiasm to your holiday planning and enjoyment.